Does Coffee Worsen Allergies? What the Science Says

 Sinusitis is a common condition characterized by inflammation of the sinuses, which are air-filled cavities located around the nasal passages.
 It can cause a range of bothersome symptoms, including nasal congestion, facial pain or pressure, and headaches.
 While various factors can contribute to sinusitis, including allergies and infections, some individuals may wonder about the potential impact of coffee consumption on this condition.

 Some studies suggest that coffee may have certain benefits for individuals with sinusitis.
 One study published in The Journal of Allergy and Clinical Immunology found that caffeine can help reduce nasal congestion by constricting blood vessels in the nose.
-This could provide temporary relief from symptoms associated with sinusitis such as stuffy nose or pressure in the sinuses.
+This could provide temporary relief from symptoms associated with sinusitis, such as a stuffy nose or pressure in the sinuses.

 The Role of Coffee in Reducing Inflammation and Supporting Immunity